We think this movie stands out for:

 Parents need to know that The Iron Giant has plenty of the kind of cartoon action that most kids love: a giant robot under attack; buildings, trains, and cars crashing; futuristic weapons firing; Hogarth, the boy hero, creeping through a dark forest looking for "trouble"; a boat caught in a storm; spooky music; and an arrogant, mean-spirited villain who threatens everyone and everything that's important.
 It also includes a poignant moment when a deer is shot.
 The filmmakers bring a point of view to the events, hoping to instruct, explain, and offer thought-provoking ideas through which kids can view the action (i.e. "guns kill," the collateral damage of paranoia, and taking responsibility for our choices).
-Set in the 1950s, one character smokes a pipe throughout the movie, and one smokes a cigarette.
-Hogarth gives the villain a dose of laxative which humorously results in trips to any bathroom he can find.
+One character smokes a pipe throughout the movie, and one smokes a cigarette (accurate for the movie's '50s setting).
+"Hell" is said a few times, and Hogarth gives the villain a dose of laxative, which humorously results in trips to any bathroom he can find.

 What's the story?

 Set in rural Maine during the late 1950s, THE IRON GIANT centers on 9-year-old Hogarth Hughes (voiced by Eli Marienthal), who lives with his waitress mother, Annie (Jennifer Aniston).
-One night, he discovers a huge robot in the woods, munching on whatever metal he can find, including the town's electric substation.
-Hogarth is frightened, but takes pity when the robot is enmeshed in wires, and turns off the power so that the robot can escape.
-The robot turns out to be the world's best playmate, whether cannonballing into the swimming hole or acting as a sort of amusement park ride.
+One night, he discovers a huge robot in the woods, munching on whatever metal it can find, including the town's electric substation.
+Hogarth is frightened but takes pity when the robot is enmeshed in wires and turns off the power so that the robot can escape.
+The robot turns out to be the world's best playmate, whether cannon-balling into the swimming hole or acting as a sort of amusement park ride.
 His origins remain mysterious, but his reaction to Hogarth's toy ray gun suggests that he may have served as a weapon of some kind.
-Local beatnick Dean McCoppin (Harry Connick, Jr.) lets Hogarth hide the robot in his junkyard, but government investigator Kent Mansley (Christopher McDonald) thinks that the giant is part of a communist plot, and presses Hogarth to turn him in.
+Local beatnick Dean McCoppin (Harry Connick, Jr.) lets Hogarth hide the robot in his junkyard, but government investigator Kent Mansley (Christopher McDonald) thinks the giant is part of a Communist plot and presses Hogarth to turn him in.
 Mansley calls in the army, and suddenly the robot and the surrounding community are in real danger.